trainrush/trainrush/README.md

 > + Currently focused on **GRACE** and **MEWGENICS**!!
 > + but I have a whole bunch of other interests too!! ask if you want.
 > + I don't type how I usually do here!!
 I usually type in all lower case with little punctuation lol
-> + I've been told I can seem intimidating, but I promise I don't bite :) I like making friends.
+> + I've been told I can seem intimidating, but I promise I don't bite :) I'm just another weird lil guy on the internet

 <hr>